 Research and development play an important role within AND's business operations.
-AND stimulates innovation and wants to fulfill a pioneering role within the market in which it operates.
+AND stimulates innovation and wants to fulfil a pioneering role within the market in which it operates.
 Within AND the Services department is responsible for innovation.
-A large part of the activities of this department qualifies as search- and development work.
+Part of the activities of this department qualifies as search- and development work.
 As in 2013, AND received a subsidy (WBSO) from the government.
-For 2014 the total of this subsidy amounted to € 74,000 (2013: € 61,000).
-Just like in 2014 AND will, again, invest in research and development in 2015.
+For 2015 the total of this subsidy amounted to €76,000 (2014: €74,000).
+Just like in 2015 AND will, again, invest in research and development in 2016.

-Personnel and organization
+Personnel and organisation

-The number of Fte's for 2014 totals 15.8 (2013: 15.4) for AND Rotterdam and 64.1 (2013: 61.4) for AND India.
-In 2015 the workforce will minimally be equal to the level of 2014.
+The number of FTEs for 2015 totals 18.5 (2014: 15.8) for AND Rotterdam and 71.7 (2014: 64.1) for AND India.
+In 2016 the workforce will minimally be equal to the level of 2015.

 The Management Board and the Supervisory Board periodically evaluate whether changing conditions exist which should influence the size and composition of the Management Board and the Supervisory Board.
 An important factor which thereby plays an important role is the size of AND.
-At this moment there are no female members of the Management Board and the Supervisory Board.
-Because in 2014 there have been no vacancies in the Management Board or the Supervisory Board there has been no opportunity to meet a balanced distribution of seats between men and women from the Law Management & Supervision (Wet Bestuur & Toezicht).
+At this moment there are no female members in the Management Board or the Supervisory Board.
+Because in 2015 there were no vacancies in the Management Board or the Supervisory Board there has been no opportunity to achieve a balanced distribution of seats between men and women as required by the Management & Supervision Act (Wet Bestuur & Toezicht).
 AND will, in the future, take into account the stated balanced division.